mesqueeb/vuex-easy-firestore/docs/guide.md

 - `created_at` / `updated_at` both use: `Firebase.firestore.FieldValue.serverTimestamp()`
 - `created_by` / `updated_by` will automatically fill in the userId

+You can disable these fields by adding them to your `guard` config.
+See the [related documentation on guard](extra-features.html#fillables-and-guard).

 ### Manually assigning doc IDs

 You can, **but do not need to**, assign doc IDs manually.